Carl Sagan: Early life

-His parents helped nurture his growing interest in science by buying him chemistry sets and reading materials.
-His interest in space, however, was his primary focus, especially after reading science-fiction stories by writers such as H. G. Wells and Edgar Rice Burroughs, which stirred his imagination about the possibility of life on other planets, such as Mars.
-According to his biographer, Ray Spangenburg, these early years, in which Sagan tried to understand the mysteries of the planets, became a "driving force in his life, a continual spark to his intellect, and a quest that would never be forgotten".

-In 1947, he discovered Astounding Science Fiction magazine, which introduced him to more hard science fiction speculations than those in Burroughs's novels.
-That same year, a mass hysteria developed about the possibility that extraterrestrial visitors had arrived in flying saucers; the young Carl joined in the speculation that the "discs" people reported having seen in the sky might be alien spaceships.
+Sagan's parents nurtured his growing interest in science, buying him chemistry sets and reading matter.
+But his fascination with outer space emerged as his primary focus, especially after he had read science fiction by such writers as H. G. Wells and Edgar Rice Burroughs, stirring his curiosity about the possibility of life on Mars and other planets.
+According to biographer Ray Spangenburg, Sagan's efforts in his early years to understand the mysteries of the planets became a "driving force in his life, a continual spark to his intellect, and a quest that would never be forgotten."
+In 1947, Sagan discovered the magazine Astounding Science Fiction, which introduced him to more hard science fiction speculations than those in the Burroughs novels.
+That same year, mass hysteria developed about the possibility that extraterrestrial visitors had arrived in flying saucers, and the young Sagan joined in the speculation that the flying "discs" people reported seeing in the sky might be alien spaceships.